Math Challenge

 • Alcott Elementary and Wilder Elementary give options to students to submit solutions online using google doc to capture students' answers.
 Other schools also provide online reporting for parents to report the number of correct answers their student did for each challenge.

 • Rachel Carson Elementary provides monthly ice cream coupon prize that is randomly selected from qualified submission.
-End-year certificate emailed to parents to recognize students who completed 10 packets or more.
+End-year certificate emailed to parents to recognize students who completed 10 sets or more.

-• Schools purchased prizes (medals or small trophies) using 15% Give Back program earned from Math Challenge Tournament.
+• Schools purchased prizes (medals or small trophies) using the Give Back program earned from Math Challenge Tournament.

 Contact